Nancy 10: Promotion and release

 Ajram announced her tenth album in early 2021, starting a hashtag trend #Nancy10 on social media.
 The songs "Hobbak Bi Ye'wa", "Meshkeltak Alwahidi", "Gayya Maak", and "Baddi Hada Hebbou" were released as promotional singles.
 Spotify marked the album's release with billboards featuring the album cover in New York City's Times Square.

 Singles

-"Salamat" was released on July 23, 2021 as the lead single from Nancy 10.
+"Salamat" was released on July 23, 2021, as the lead single from Nancy 10.
 The second single, "Miyye W Khamsin", was released on November 6, 2021.

 The music video for the third single, "Ma Te'tezer", was released on March 14, 2022.
 It shows an abusive relationship and Ajram's attempt at running away.
 It has accumulated 14 million views in over six months.

-"Aala Shanak" was released on October 6, 2022 as the album's fourth single.
+"Aala Shanak" was released on October 6, 2022, as the album's fourth single.
 The music video for the song was directed by Leila Kanaan and has an Indian setting.
 It accumulated almost two million views in less than two days.
 The album's fifth single, "Baddi Hada Hebbou", was released on January 26, 2023.

 Track listing

 Personnel

+Adapted from the album liner notes.